huggingface/transformers/docs/source/en/model_doc/superpoint.md

     descriptors = output["descriptors"]
 ```

-You can then print the keypoints on the image of your choice to visualize the result :
+You can then print the keypoints on the image of your choice to visualize the result:
 ```python
-import matplotlib.pyplot as plt plt.axis("off")
+import matplotlib.pyplot as plt

+plt.axis("off")
 plt.imshow(image)
 plt.scatter(